 Since 2007, our Chapters have collectively donated $67,104.47 and sent 672 to Teach For America regions and schools.

 In addition to assisting Teach For America with on campus recruiting, discussion panels and fundraising for the cause, here are other ways Phi Sigma Pi is making an impact in the movement to eliminate educational inequality.

-To view the winners and read the winning essays from the 2012-2013 Essay Contest, visit the 2013 Essay Contest Finalists.
+To view the winners and read the winning essays from past finalists, visit Essay Contest Finalists.

 - Phi Sigma Pi's Teach For America Teacher Grant